-Every Irish Wool Sweater Has Its Own Tale to Tell
+Every Woolen Irish Sweater Has Its Own Tale to Tell

 Once you feel the soft heft and wonderful woolen texture of a real Irish sweater, you’ll understand why they are held in high esteem.
 They represent the authentic spirit and pride of Ireland and the Aran Islands with beautiful artistry.
 Their origin reflects this storied heritage, as well.
 According to Irish legend, Aran fisherman sweaters were first knit with special stitches that were unique to and represented each family.
 Indeed, these were secret stitches and they were guarded carefully—and passed down through the generations.
 These secret stitches weren’t treasured for their uniqueness alone.
 Since the first Aran sweaters were knit for fisherman, these family stitches could be used to identify a fisherman who unfortunately succumbed to a storm or disaster at sea.